lukasleitsch/rain-alert/README.md

 # Rain Alert
-A simple python for detecting the rain with a Raspberry Pi and a rain sensor.
+A simple python script for detecting the rain with a Raspberry Pi and a rain sensor.

 ## Setup